- BIOETHICS FORUM ESSAY

 Published on: November 9, 2016

-Published in: Bioethics, Clinical Trials and Human Subjects Research, Health and Health Care, Health Care Reform & Policy, Human Reproduction, Medicine & Business, Public Health, Stem Cells
+Published in: Bioethics, Clinical Trials & Research Ethics, Health and Health Care, Health Policy & Equity, Human Reproduction, Medicine & Business, Public Health, Stem Cells

 Academic bioethics has never been popular with Republicans.
 Libertarians dislike academic bioethics because it seems too elitist and anti-free market.
 Religious thinkers worry it is technocratic, soulless and crassly utilitarian.
 Now with Trumpism add a populist disdain for expertise, experts and the scientific method and you have a stew that means few of you reading this will find a rapt audience in Washington for many years to come.